Man fires weapon, throws food in Pappas Bar-B-Q rampage, deputies say

 "He appears intoxicated on some sort of drugs," Captain John Sannon said.

-Deputies say the restaurant was closed at the time and only employees were inside.
+Deputies say the restaurant was closed at the time, and only employees were inside.

 Photos from the scene show the suspect's weapon laying in shattered glass from the broken door.

-No one was seriously hurt but the man suffered several cuts from the broken glass.
+No one was seriously hurt, but the man suffered several cuts from the broken glass.

 "[The suspect is] being held for mental health and facing weapons charges for shooting," Shannon said. "[It] could have been a lot worse."